-(ed.
+There are many Lives of Martyrs who suffered at the hands of the iconoclastic Emperors.
+The most important is that of St. Stephen of Mount Auxentius (distinguished from the protomartyr as "the younger") who suffered in 767; the biography was written in 808 by Stephen, deacon of St. Sophia, and furnishes some important material for the history of the iconoclastic policy of Constantine V. For the persecution of Theophilus, we have a life of Theodore Graptus 15 and his brother Theophanes (ed.
 Combefis, Orig. rerumque Constantinop. manipulus, p.
 191 sqq.), containing a letter of Theodore himself to John of Cyzicus, of which Schlosser has made good use (Gesch. der bilderst.
 Kaiser, p.
-524 sqq.).
+524 sqg.).
 Other Lives of importance for the history of the iconoclastic movement are those of Germanus the Patriarch (ed.
 Papadopulos-Kerameus in the Mavrogordateios Bibliothêkê, Appendix, p.
-3 sq.), Theophanes, Confessor (see above); Nicetas, abbot of Medikion in Bithynia (died A.D.
-824; Acta SS.
-April 1, Appendix, xxxiv.-xli.); Theodore of Studion (see above); Nicephorus.
-Patriarch (see above, p.
+3 sqq.), Theophanes, Confessor (see above); Nicetas, abbot of Medikion in Bithynia (died 824; Acta SS.
+April 1, Appendix, xxxiv.-xli.); Theodore of Studion (see above); Nicephorus, Patriarch (see above, p.
 400); Tarasius, by the deacon Ignatius (ed.
 Heikel, 1889; Latin version in Acta SS.
 Febr.
-25, 576 sqq.); the Patriarch Metho-dius (Migne, Patr.
+25, 576 sag.); the Patriarch Methodius (Migne, Patr.
 Gr., vol. c. p.
 1244 sqq.).
-For the ecclesiastical history of the reign of Michael III., the life of Ignatius by Nicetas David Paphlagon These and other is of great importance (Migne, Gr.
+For the ecclesiastical history of the reign of Michael III., the life of Ignatius by Nicetas David Paphlagon is of great importance (Migne, Gr.
 Patr., cv.
-487 sqq.). less important biographies, in most instances composed by younger contemporaries, have great value in three ways: (1) they give us facts passed over by the chroniclers; (2) many of them were used by the chroniclers, and therefore are to be preferred as furnishing information at first hand; (3) they give us material for a social picture of the period (especially valuable in this respect is the Life of Plato by Theodore Studies; see above, p.
+487 sqq.).
+These and other less important 16 biographies, in most instances composed by younger contemporaries, have great value in three ways: (1) they give us facts passed over by the chroniclers; (2) many of them were used by the chroniclers, and therefore are to be preferred as furnishing information at first hand; (3) they give us material for a social picture of the period (especially valuable in this respect is the Life of Plato by Theodore Studites; see above, p.
 402).

 The Life of the Empress Theodora, combined with relations of the deathbed repentance of Theophilus and of his good deeds, is highly important.
 It was the main source of the chronicler George Monachus for the events concerned.
 Ed.
 W. Regel, in Analecta Byzantino-Russica, p.
-1 sqq.
+1 sqq.17

 For Leo the Armenian we have a mysterious fragment of what was clearly a valuable chronicle written by a contemporary, whose name is unknown.
-The piece which has survived (printed in the vol. of the Bonn series which contains Leo Grammaticus, under the title Scriptor Incertus de Leone Armenio) is of great value for the Bulgarian siege of Constantinople in A.D.
-815.
+The piece which has survived (printed in the vol. of the Bonn series which contains Leo Grammaticus, under the title Scriptor Incertus de Leone Armenio) is of great value for the Bulgarian siege of Constantinople in 815.

-Apart from this fragment, and the contemporary biographies of saints, the meagre chronicle of GEORGE THE MONK (sometimes styled George Hamartolus, "the sinner") is the oldest authority for the thirty years after the point when the chronicle of Theophanes ended (A.D.
-813-842).
+Apart from this fragment, and the contemporary biographies of saints, the meagre chronicle of George the Monk (sometimes styled George Hamartolus, "the sinner") is the oldest authority for the thirty years after the point when the chronicle of Theophanes ended (813-842).
 George wrote in the reign of Michael III., and completed his chronicle, which began with the creation, towards the close of that Emperor's reign.
 It is divided into four Books; the fourth, beginning with Constantine the Great and ending with the death of Theophilus, is based mainly on the chronicle of Theophanes.
 For the last thirty years, the author depends on his own knowledge as a contemporary and on oral information; but also makes use of the Vita Theodorae (see above) and the Vita Nicephori by Ignatius (see above, p.
 401).
 Throughout the ecclesiastical interest predominates.